metablaster/WindowsFirewallRuleset/Readme/Regex.md

 ## Get -DisplayName parameter and it's value

-In below example multi cursor-ing all the matches in a script would allow to cut and paste all regex matches onto a second line by using CTRL + X, Down Arrow to move and CTRL + V.
+In the example below multi cursor-ing all the matches in a script would allow to cut and paste all regex matches onto a second line by using CTRL + X, Down Arrow to move and CTRL + V.

 ```powershell